Gravel cycling – Fast freedom on dirt roads

 By changing the tires and rims, you can adapt your gravel bike to the perfect tool for different needs.
 If you want, you can ride with narrow road tires or wider studded tires that are better suited to softer surfaces or trails.
 You can easily change the rims if you want to use different tire widths for different purposes.
 Just remember that 11 or 12 gears may feel too long for road riding.
 But you can easily get the thrill of speed on an 11-speed bike with the right tires on asphalt.

 The tires are either a slight compromise or directly intended for the terrain you mainly ride on.
-Wider ones are more comfortable in more challenging terrain.
-Narrow ones are suitable if you ride more mixed riding only on hard dirt roads and even on asphalt.
-I have 40mm tires and they can handle the occasional more challenging places even though they are not optimized for them.
+Wider ones are more comfortable on more challenging terrain.
+Narrow ones are suitable if you ride more mixed rides only on hard dirt roads and even on asphalt.
+I have 40mm tires and they can handle occasional more challenging places even though they are not optimized for them.
 The Panaracer GravelKing X1 also seems to roll very well on asphalt.
+You can vary the tire pressure slightly depending on the surface.
+A softer tire increases riding comfort, while a harder one usually rolls nicely on hard surfaces.

 Tubeless tires are very good for gravel riding.
-There is a tube inside the tire that automatically seals any holes when they occur.
+There is a tube inside the tire that automatically fixes holes when they occur.
 You can also carry a small battery pump or even a patch kit.
-If you ride with inner tubes, it is worth taking an inner tube with you.
+And remember to replenish the tube regularly.
+Because it tends to dry out a little over time.
+If you ride with inner tubes, it is worth taking an inner tube with you on a long ride.

 Finnish dirt roads – a treasure trove for gravel cyclists

-Finland is full of perfect gravel biking routes.
+Finland is full of perfect gravel bike routes.
 You can find gravel roads almost everywhere, even in the capital region.
-For example, you can quickly ride long stretches of gravel road from Helsinki, and you don't have to go to Lapland to find great routes.
+For example, from Helsinki you can quickly ride long stretches of gravel road to the countryside or along a river or the seashore.
+And you don't have to go far to find great routes.

 Gravel cycling is also great for trail runners who want to expand their training or seek more endurance and speed.
-The first ride on a gravel bike can be a real “wow” experience – the lightness, speed and quiet rolling make an immediate impression.
-Compared to a hybrid bike, the difference is like night and day.
+The first ride on a gravel bike can be a real “wow” experience – the lightness, comfort, speed and quiet rolling are immediately impressive.
+Compared to a basic city or hybrid bike, the difference is like night and day.

 🔍 Route websites and route services in Finland